Page Nav

 There’s also a Professor Pam Dung Sha who teaches political science at the University of Jos.
 People who pay attention to politics are probably familiar with the late Senator Gyang Nyam Shom Pwajok.
 Names can’t get more Chinese than that!

-I read about a Japanese linguist who was intrigued by the sounds of Plateau names and decided to map the glottochronology of the languages.
+I read about a Japanese linguist who was intrigued by the sounds of Plateau State names and decided to map the glottochronology of the languages.

 His lexicostatistical analysis found that less than 30 percent of the similar-sounding words between Plateau State languages and China’s Sino-Tibetan languages share similar meanings.
 Linguists call these kinds of similarities "accidental evidence."

-In other words, the researcher found that there was no evidence of even a remote common origin for Chinese and the Plateau languages.
+In other words, the researcher found that there was no evidence of even a remote common origin for Chinese and the Plateau State languages.
 It was merely a case of accidental similarities in sound.

-Interestingly, Chinese-sounding Plateau languages and the Japanese language don’t belong to the major language families of their locations.
+Interestingly, Chinese-sounding Plateau State languages and the Japanese language don’t belong to the major language families of their locations.
 They are both what linguists call language isolates.

 No comments